 On the concert day, our priority is to provide the children with an enjoyable and developmental experience.
 Each child is assigned an adult “buddy” to help them with the music and make sure that any questions or anxieties are addressed so that the children can enjoy their rehearsal and concert experiences.

-Each year our children’s concerts provide opportunities for children from the borough of Camden to be involved in an exciting performance with a full-size symphony orchestra in an out of school setting – an experience that is not readily available to young musicians.
+Each year our children’s events provide opportunities for children from the borough of Camden to be involved in an exciting performance with a full-size symphony orchestra in an out of school setting – an experience that is not readily available to young musicians.
 Our anticipated outcomes are:

 - that the participating children will be encouraged to continue with their extra-curricular music-making.
 The Camden Music Service reports “We have noticed that offering these performing opportunities with inspiring adult players has led to improved attendance, group retention and recruitment.”